 The blue lotus

 The ancient Egyptians noticed that at night the lotus closed its flowers and sank into the water and then reappeared with the Sun in the morning.
 Because this sacred flower follows the same pattern as the Sun, it was associated with creation and rebirth.
-There is however a subtlety to this “pattern” that we encourage you to explore by clicking here.
+There is however a subtlety to the reflection of this “pattern” that we encourage you to explore by clicking here.

 Similar to ecstasy (MDMA), blue lotus causes a state of relaxed inhibitions in which users are more talkative, comfortable and aroused.
 It’s not a psychedelic, but stories of the drug often note that it induces blissful sleep.
 The most common method of consumption is to brew the flowers into a tea or steep them in alcohol for up to three weeks; the alcohol enhances the effects of the active chemicals.